 - Mentored both junior and senior personnel toward their highest potential.

 - Led and motivated by example to ensure mission execution excellence.

 The deadline for submissions is Wednesday, February 14, 2024.

 Consideration for the McShan extends to all regular and reserve chief petty officers (E-7s only) serving on active duty during the calendar year.
 Reserve chief petty officers serving on active duty over 30 days may be considered alongside regular active duty candidates; it is the command's discretion to determine whether it is reasonable for the reserve member to compete in either category.

 - Nominations shall be submitted by any Coast Guard member or civilian employee in the form of a memorandum, NOT to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins.
 Any package that exceeds two pages will not be considered.

 - The memorandum nominating the member shall be signed by the member's officer-in-charge or commanding officer.
 A "signature endorsement", per The Coast Guard Correspondence Manual (COMDTINST M5216.4C), is required by the first O6 in the nominated member's chain of command.
 If the nominated member's commanding officer is an O6 then a signature endorsement is NOT required.

-- Scanned copies of signed nominations and endorsements shall be sent by email to HQS-SMB-CG-128TrainingCourses@uscg.mil.
+- Nominations should be emailed to HQS-SMB-CG-128TrainingCourses@uscg.mil.
 Please save PDF under the naming convention: Last Name, First Initial.
 Year_Name of Award (for example: Coastie, J. 2022_McShan_ActiveDuty)